deadlysyn/splinter/README.md

-application and sample Concourse pipeline allowing platform teams to easily and selectively exercise shared services. `cf-smoke-tests` can continue providing confidence in Cloud Foundry components while Splinter integrates with external monitoring (directly polling the JSON endpoint, or having those metrics polled internally and pushed to the cloud) to provide confidence in shared services.
+application and sample Concourse pipeline allowing platform teams to easily and selectively exercise shared services. `cf-smoke-tests` can continue providing confidence in Cloud Foundry components while Splinter integrates with external monitoring to provide confidence in shared services.

 # Overview
 For each service enabled in the configuration (see `sample-config.json`):